 The Argentine ant is one of the worst invasive species.
 From its native Paraná River basin, it has spread to six continents, aggressively displacing native ant species and disrupting ecosystems.
 California has a supercolony of Argentine ants that covers most urban areas.
 Because introduced Argentine ant populations lack the genetic diversity of native populations, the ants treat one another as family.
 The resulting lack of aggression within the introduced colonies gives them an advantage over many native ant species.

-Not only do Argentine ants invade homes, but they also are a major pest of citrus trees and can indirectly kill citrus trees in combination with the Asian citrus psyllid and Huanglongbing, a fatal and incurable disease of citrus spread by citrus psyllids.
+Ants are a major pest of citrus trees and can indirectly kill citrus trees in combination with the Asian citrus psyllid and Huanglongbing, a fatal and incurable disease of citrus spread by citrus psyllids.
 Due to the spread of the Asian citrus psyllid and Huanglongbing, California is in danger of losing its citrus trees.

 Beneficial Parasitic Wasps Disrupted by Ants